jimmylim0823/IMC-Prosperity-2/README.md

 - No new product was introduced in Round 5, but now name of the trader (both buyer and seleer) for market trades and own trades are visible.
 - We plotted the mid-price and labeled the timestamp where given trader bought and sold to gain some insights on each trader's characteristic.
 - We found some patterns that involves with the first character of the trader: A, R, V.
   - Trader starting with A (maybe stands for Amatuer) was really bad, market taking, always trading the opposite way.
   - Trader starting with R (maybe stands for Rookie) was also bad, market taking, often trading the opposite way.
   - Trader starting with V (maybe stands for Veteran) was good, market making, mostly high frequency.
-- We checked for their direction and size of the trade, and we found their tends to be some relationship with future price movement.
+- We checked for their direction and size of the trade, and we found there tend to be some relationship with future price movement.
-- P-value for linear regression of trade quantity to PnL was very good, but the R-squared value was not stronly promising.
+- P-value for linear regression of trade quantity to PnL was very good, but the R-squared values were not promising.
-- We decided to
+- We decided to aggregate the signal by multiplying the regression coefficient with R-squared value, so the signal for predicting return is scaled by model fit.
+- Good P-values were only found for Round 1 products, while other products had poor model fit with unsignificant coefficients.
+- Trader data based signal was only applied to `AMETHYSTS` and `STARFRUIT`, but extra information gain in PnL was small as a result.

 **Manual Trading Challege**
 Round 5 is news trading.
 Based on the most credible news source from north archipelago "Iceberg" (not Bloomberg), we have to allocate long and short position to tradable goods with gross position limit of 100%.
 We tried to take position on all products in order to reduce impact of few wrong answers.
 We got 5 correct 4 worng trades, but the profit from a single correct trade was able to offset all the losses from wrong trades.